All Episodes

 Joe, thanks very much for the phone call.

-One one more note that I forgot to mention to you about the work done by the Leukemia Lymphoma Society.
+One more note that I forgot to mention to you about the work done by the Leukemia Lymphoma Society.

-Bone marrow transplants are the direct results of research into leukemia and lymphoma.
+But I think it would be worthwhile to remind you, bone marrow transplants are the direct results of research into leukemia and lymphoma.

-But it was research into the blood cancers, leukemia and lymphoma, who pioneered bone marrow transfers.
+They go beyond blood cancers, but it was research into the blood cancers, leukemia and lymphoma, who pioneered bone marrow transfers.

-I mean, the work that they have done is uh astounding.
+I mean, the work that they have done is astounding, and it continues with all of your assistance, all your donations.

-Again, the telephone number, 877-379-8888, or rushlinball.com.
+Again, the telephone number, 877-379-8888, or rushlinblaw.com.

 It's that simple.